mawrkus/js-unit-testing-guide/README.md

 **Unit tests are code too**

-They must meet the same level of quality as the code being tested.
+They should meet the same level of quality as the code being tested.
 They can be refactored as well to make them more maintainable and/or readable.

 • [Back to ToC](#user-content-table-of-contents) •